Glean ideas in this five-part series.

 Last week I encouraged you to dig deep into Psalm 23.
-While it is the most popular Psalm, there are 149 others filled with encouragement, truth, and wisdom.
+While it is the most popular Psalm, 149 other Psalms contain encouragement, truth, and wisdom.

-So amazing that evangelist and author Billy Graham and his wife read 5 Psalms every day and he claimed it to be his favorite Old Testament book.
+The Psalms are so amazing that evangelist and author Billy Graham and his wife read five Psalms every day and Mr. Graham claimed it to be his favorite Old Testament book.

 One half of all the quotes that Jesus made from the Old Testament came from the book of Psalms, because the psalmist lived every experience that we live.
 He was up one day and down the next.
 He had every kind of thought.
 Then he would talk to God about it.